Join us as we explore the fascinating city of Budapest, Hungary

 Observations and Commentary

-The public transportation in Budapest is excellent.
-It is dead on time, frequent, and easy to use.
-Google maps perfectly called it.
-They have trams, buses, trolleys, and a metro.
+• Budapest’s public transportation is excellent.
+It is on time, frequent, and easy to use—Google Maps perfectly describes it.
+There are trams, buses, trolleys, and a metro.
 It is on an honor system, with no ticket lines or kiosks.

-We found food and site entries very reasonably priced.
-Budapest is an inexpensive city to visit as a whole.
+• We found food and site entries very reasonably priced.
+Budapest is an inexpensive city to visit overall.

-The locals are kind and gracious.
-At our hotel and at all restaurants, the staff is attentive and professional while giving you space.
+• The locals are kind and gracious.
+At our hotel and all restaurants, the staff is attentive and professional while giving you space.
 You never felt rushed.

-People do smoke a lot still in Budapest.
+• People do smoke a lot in Budapest.
 It was not allowed in restaurants or any place indoors.

-The Budapest City Card was well worth the purchase.
+• The Budapest City Card was well worth the purchase.
 We purchased ours before arriving, and that was not necessary.
-Would not have chosen the card we bought.
-Wait until your get there.
+We would not have chosen the card we bought.
+Wait until you get there.

-The Buda side is more quiet, upscale, and more residential.
-The Pest side is more lively and bustling.
+• The Buda side is quieter, more upscale, and more residential, while the Pest side is more lively and bustling.

-Budapest is a young feeling city that is energetic and edgy.
+• Budapest is a young, energetic, and edgy city.
 People were respectful and kind.
 The drivers seemed patient and easygoing.
 No one pushes or shoves to get on public transit.

-The city seemed quiet almost, with no horns beeping, continuous sirens, or loud noises.
-It was surprising and very pleasant.
+• The city seemed almost quiet, with no horns beeping, continuous sirens, or loud noises.
+This was surprising and very pleasant.

-Thank you for joining us on our adventure through the city of Budapest.
+Thank you for joining us on our adventure through Budapest.
 If you enjoyed the post, please leave a comment below.

 Photo Gallery of our Budapest Adventure